Shaylin27/OrganizerCLI/README.md

-# download-organiser
+# OrganizerCLI
- Organises your downloads for you given your own parameters
+ Organises any folder of your choosing with your own options and choices!